undecaf/storage-composer/README.md

 #### Cloning
 When [cloning a directory](#building-installing-and-cloning) which contains an Ubuntu system, the source directory tree is copied to the target.
 Then the target system is reconfigured so that it can boot from its storage.
+The source directory may be local or on a remote host.

 Please note these requirements: